larylc/Gallery-Visualizations/README.md

 **Data:** You can find the US Department of Education's College Scorecard [here.](https://collegescorecard.ed.gov/data/) You can find the list of PrepScholar's need blind college list [here](https://blog.prepscholar.com/need-blind-colleges-list).

 **Methods:** Only 4 year colleges were considered.
-When the 2 data sources were merged, approixmately 100 colleges had need blind poliicies, the other 1900 had different financial aid policies.
+When the 2 data sources were merged, approixmately 100 colleges had need blind policies.
+The other 1900 had different financial aid policies.

 #### **"Seasonal Births of Grandmasters vs General Population"** (R)
 ![](https://github.com/larylc/Gallery-Visualizations/blob/main/seasonplot.png)